Client Reference¶

 max_results (int | None) – The maximum number of total results to return.
 When this parameter is set to

-, all results are returned.
-Defaults toNone
+None, all results are returned.
+Defaults toNone.

 - Return type